MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-metrics.md

 ## FAQ

 The following questions and answers refer to various metrics.
-You can find their definitions in [Metric descriptions / Person metrics](../use/metric-definitions.md#person-metrics) and in [Metric descriptions / ONA metrics](../use/metric-definitions.md#organizational-network-analysis-ona-metrics).
+You can find their definitions in [Person metrics](../use/metric-definitions.md#person-metrics) and in [ONA metrics](../use/metric-definitions.md#organizational-network-analysis-ona-metrics).

 **Q1.
 What is the difference between "strong ties" and "Internal network size"?**